jina-ai/jina/.github/2.0/cookbooks/Document.md

 ### Property `.embeddings`

 There is a faster version to extract embeddings from a `DocumentArray` or `DocumentArrayMemmap`, the property `.embeddings`.
-This property assumes all embeddings in the array have the same dimension.
+This property assumes all embeddings in the array have the same shape and dtype.
 Note that

 ```
 da.embeddings